 Untitled Animation Movie

-A lowly pigeon, who is disrespected daily by the other kinds of birds as well as humans, learns of his species' noble past from a homeless aboriginal man.
+A lowly pigeon, disrespected every day by humans and all the other kinds of birds, learns of his species' noble past from a homeless aboriginal man.

 All content copyright of Bill Keenan.